VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 This diagnostic ouput shows that the number of bits from the hash function is 18 (more than enough for this example).

-Use `-b bits` to adjust the number of bits to be used from the hash function.
+Use `-b <Number of bits>` to adjust the number of bits to be used from the hash function.

+So you have `vw -b <Number of bits> house_dataset` to run the code again

 ### Learning rate